 In 2010 criticism from their clients started to appear in the press.
-One such client claimed Archer Bramley Ltd had placed £50,000 from his SIPP into a Contract For Difference (CFD) without making him aware of the high-risk nature of this investment.
-The client lost £30,000.
+For instance one such client claimed they had placed £50,000 from his SIPP into a Contract For Difference (CFD) without making him aware of the high-risk nature of this investment.
+As a result the client lost £30,000.

-Pension mis-selling commonly occurs as a result of poor or negligent financial advice to transfer into an unsuitable investment or pension product.
+Pension mis-selling commonly occurs due to poor or negligent financial advice to transfer into an unsuitable investment or pension product.

-By 2015 mis-selling complaints against the company had reached the point that Archer Bramley Ltd were declared in default by the Financial Services Compensation Scheme (FSCS).
+By 2015, mis-selling complaints against the company had soared.
+Not long after that Archer Bramley Ltd was declared in default by the Financial Services Compensation Scheme (FSCS).

-This is something the FSCS do when they are satisfied a company are unable to meet their financial obligations to clients.
+This is something the FSCS does when they are satisfied that a company cannot meet their financial obligations to clients.
 This includes paying out on compensation claims made against them.

 • Carbon Trading Partnership